 Mark also tells that most of the leaders associated with important projects are often misunderstood.
-Actually most of the people tend to follow the path of secure arena.
+Actually, most of the people tend to follow the path of the secure arena.
 Me, myself, my family,… they limit their focus on such small aspects and then looks for security (mostly financial) of the same and thus doesn’t like to explore the unexplored path.

 Such people, when asked to follow an out of the box way, often oppose.
 So a leader needs to be prepared for such misunderstanding.
 There is nothing wrong in being misunderstood if you are doing the right thing and fulfilling a righteous purpose.

 Redefining equality to give everyone the freedom they need to pursue purpose

 This is something where even good leaders fail.
 (There are a few like Ajay Banga who runs the R&D Department in the firm and give them free hand, as he referred in one of his speech).

 We all know we don’t succeed just by having a good idea or working hard.
 We succeed by being lucky too.